dsp-jetpack/JetPack/doc/deployment_guide.md

 In this guide, it is assumed that the user has complete knowledge about the Dell EMC Ready Architecture for Red Hat OpenStack Platform Version 13.
 This includes:

-1. Knowledge about different nodes in Dell EMC Ready Architecture for Red Hat OpenStack Platform version 13, like SAH, Director, Controller, Compute and Ceph-storage as explained in  Dell_EMC_Red_Hat_Ready_Architecture_Guide_v13.0.pdf
+1. Knowledge about different nodes in Dell EMC Ready Architecture for Red Hat OpenStack Platform version 13, like SAH, Director, Controller, Compute and Ceph-storage as explained in  Dell_EMC_Red_Hat_Ready_Architecture_Guide_v13.1.pdf

-2. Hardware configurations including switch configurations as explained in Dell_EMC_Red_Hat_Ready_Architecture_Guide_v13.0.pdf and Dell_EMC_Red_Hat_Ready_Architecture_Cumulus_Switch_Configurations_v13.0.pdf

-3. Automation scripts, settings, and properties files required for deployment are open sourced and available in git hub https://github.com/dsp-jetpack/JetPack
+2. Automation scripts, settings, and properties files required for deployment are open sourced and available in git hub https://github.com/dsp-jetpack/JetPack

 #### Prerequisites

-Before starting the deployment of Dell EMC Ready Architecture for Red Hat OpenStack Platform Version 13.0 with OVS-DPDK, following prerequisites must be met:
+Before starting the deployment of Dell EMC Ready Architecture for Red Hat OpenStack Platform Version 13.1 with OVS-DPDK, following prerequisites must be met:

 1. Hyperthreading should be enabled and degree of hyperthreading should be 2 on compute nodes
 2. Total number of CPU sockets should be 2 per compute nodes.
 3. NUMA and Hugepages settings should be enabled in the .ini file.
 4. Extra NICs:
-    Two extra Intel XXV710 NICs in the compute nodes are attached.
+    Two extra Intel XXV710/Mellanox Connect X-5 NICs in the compute nodes are attached.
 For Dell EMC PowerEdge R640, OVS-DPDK NICs are plugged in PCI Slot 1 and 2 and for Dell EMC PowerEdge R740xd, OVS-DPDK NICs are plugged in PCI Slot 4 & 5.

 ##### System Requirements

-Given below are the additional hardware requirements that must be supported to enable OVS-DPDK in Dell EMC NFV Ready Architecture for Red Hat OpenStack Platform v13.0:
+Given below are the additional hardware requirements that must be supported to enable OVS-DPDK in Dell EMC NFV Ready Architecture for Red Hat OpenStack Platform v13.1:

 | Device Name           | Quantity                                      |
 |-----------------------|-----------------------------------------------|